 Classroom: £289 +VAT per person

 Data protection law in the UK is about to undergo the most significant changes since the Data Protection Act in 1998.
 The new EU General Data Protection Regulation (GDPR) came into effect in May 2016 and you have until May 2018 to become fully compliant.
-The government has confirmed that the UK’s decision to leave the EU will not affect the enforcement date.

 This course is a step-by-step guide to GDPR and will help you understand what you should be doing now and in the coming months to prepare for the important changes.
 The course will show you how to comply with the Regulation and what will change from the existing legislation.
 It will explain the new rules regarding the legal basis for processing, consent, privacy notices, control of personal data, mandatory breach reporting, complaints and penalties.
 The financial penalties for non-compliance will be very substantial so it is absolutely vital that your organisation is fully prepared as early as possible.

 “A very useful and thought provoking course.
 Very good to identify areas of focus.
 The outline action plan is a great idea and very helpful for businesses who often have to work their way through the regulations.”

 “Thank you for an excellent course, that achieved all I hoped it would.
 Orlagh was a knowledgeable and engaging trainer and the course material was great too.”

 “Interesting and informative.
 The presenter had an engaging and enjoyable presentations style that keeps you interested.
 I also received helpful answers to all the questions I raised.”

 “Excellent presentation.
 The explanations of all points were spot on, easy to understand and there was a great use of practical examples.
 Made the topic relevant and interesting.
 All very useful.
 Thanks.”